Michigan Chamber Environmental Issues Forum

 An Update on Remediation/Brownfield Issues, Including Vapor Intrusion, Due Care, Part 201 Stakeholder Process

 What does the regulatory climate currently look like for remediation issues in the state?
-Learn about initiatives to improve how the state works with the business community on improving site cleanup at facilities.
+Members learned about initiatives to improve how the state works with the business community on improving site cleanup at facilities.

-This session will provide an insightful fast-paced update on the latest workplace safety requirements and guidelines.
-We’ll examine anticipated federal OSHA changes from the Biden administration and lessons to be learned from recent MIOSHA inspections, citations and appeals.
+This session provided an insightful fast-paced update on the latest workplace safety requirements and guidelines.
+Experts examined anticipated federal OSHA changes from the Biden administration and lessons to be learned from recent MIOSHA inspections, citations and appeals.

 Federal Environmental Update, Including a Discussion of the New Administration at the EPA and Priorities

 Members learned about the many new climate and environment-related initiatives the new Biden Administration’s EPA has kicked off.